 Investors in NASDAQ: TSP Shares Should Contact the Shareholders Foundation in Connection with the Lawsuit Against TuSimple Holdings Inc.

-/EIN News/ -- SAN DIEGO, Sept.
-01, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announces that a lawsuit is pending for certain investors in shares of TuSimple Holdings Inc. (NASDAQ: TSP).
+SAN DIEGO, Sept.
+01, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announces that a lawsuit is pending for certain investors in shares of TuSimple Holdings Inc. TSP.

-Investors who purchased TuSimple Holdings Inc. (NASDAQ: TSP) shares have certain options and should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.
+Investors who purchased TuSimple Holdings Inc. TSP shares have certain options and should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.

 In April 2021, TuSimple Holdings Inc. conducted its initial public offering selling shares priced at $40.00 per share.